 LPL Financial Holdings Inc. (NASDAQ: LPLA)Wed, 03/23/2016 - 14:58 — Webmaster

-Ryan & Maniskas, LLP that a class action lawsuit has been filed in United States District Court for the Southern District of California on behalf of purchasers of LPL Financial Holdings Inc. (NASDAQ: LPLA) common stock during the period between December 8, 2015 and February 11, 2016 (the "Class Period").Join the class action
+Ryan & Maniskas, LLP that a class action lawsuit has been filed in United States District Court for the Southern District of California on behalf of purchasers of LPL Financial Holdings Inc. (NASDAQ: LPLA) common stock during the period between December 8, 2015 and February 11, 2016 (the "Class Period").Close this form

 Ryan & Maniskas, LLP that a class action lawsuit has been filed in United States District Court for the Southern District of California on behalf of purchasers of LPL Financial Holdings Inc. ("LPL" or the “Company”) (NASDAQ: LPLA) common stock during the period between December 8, 2015 and February 11, 2016 (the "Class Period").